As a teacher, I was constantly breathing in. I was always sucking in new ideas. Everything was input.

 I noticed that on my drive home from school, my brain would start making connections.
 I would have interesting ideas.
 I’d remember things out of the blue.

-Imagine what would happen if I purposefully gave my brain some time to work?
-(Maybe while I wasn’t also driving a ton of metal, going 65 miles an hour!)
-What if I intentionally exhaled?
+Imagine what would happen if I purposefully gave my brain time to work?
+(Maybe while I wasn’t driving a ton of metal at 65 miles an hour!)

 -

 Find a special place.
 I sit down Friday afternoons in a different place than usual.
 A place that feels like a treat.
-Maybe an unusual coffee shop.
-Maybe the big library in town.
-Maybe the lobby of a cool hotel.
+An unusual coffee shop?
+The big library in town?
+The lobby of a cool hotel?
 Definitely not in my house or my typical workplaces.

 -

 Prepare to be bored.
 I leave my laptop behind.
-I don’t bring a book to read.
+I don’t bring a book.
 I turn off music and podcasts.
 I find a quiet place and sit there.
 I stare into space with nothing more than a pen and pad.

 -